Did you know that the prevalence of iron deficiency after metabolic and bariatric surgery (MBS) can range from 1 to 54% of individuals? (1)

 Iron is a mineral that plays many roles in the body, but its main function is in the production of red blood cells.
 Without iron, your body cannot produce enough hemoglobin and myoglobin (components in red blood cells) to carry oxygen from your lungs to body tissues and muscles.

 The American Society for Metabolic and Bariatric Surgery (ASMBS) guidelines recommend that most patients get 45-60 mg of elemental iron daily.
 The recommendation can differ based on the surgery performed, history of anemia, age and sex of the patient.
 (2)

 Why is Iron Deficiency Common After Metabolic and Bariatric Surgery?

-Weight loss surgeries result in restriction, malabsorption or a combination of both.
-Iron deficiency is usually more common in Gastric Bypass patients than in Sleeve Gastrectomy and Gastric Band patients.
+MBS results in restriction, malabsorption or a combination of both.
+Iron deficiency is usually more common for patients with gastric bypass than patients with sleeve gastrectomy and gastric band.
 The increased risk of deficiency is caused by:

 - Malabsorption due to the bypassing of the duodenum and proximal jejunum.
 This area of the small intestine is where a majority of iron is absorbed causing a higher risk of deficiency.

 - Decreased stomach acid after surgery.
 Stomach acid helps to change iron into a form that is readily absorbed by the body.